IDM-SP-2021/contract-book/docs/ux/uxresearch.md

 ### Task Analysis Takeaways

--Onboarding and Feed screens were straightforward.
+- Onboarding and Feed screens were straightforward.
--The album and memory creation tasks were initially too similar and confusing for some.
+- The album and memory creation tasks were initially too similar and confusing for some.
--We found that if users were unsure what to do, they went to the settings area to find help.
+- We found that if users were unsure what to do, they went to the settings area to find help.

 ### Language Use in Afiye Takeaways

--Sometimes, the word "tree" is associated with genealogy, which was not our goal.
+- Sometimes, the word "tree" is associated with genealogy, which was not our goal.
--The "feed" made as much sense for older users as it did for younger users.
+- The "feed" made as much sense for older users as it did for younger users.
--Some of the onboarding words we used such as "join a tree" did not make sense without an explanation.
+- Some of the onboarding words we used such as "join a tree" did not make sense without an explanation.

 ## Journey Maps